June 18, 2021

 Termites in Texas

-If you were smart as a hooty owl when you moved into your home, you already ordered a pest inspection.
+If you were smart as a hooty owl, you already ordered a pest inspection.
 This ensures there isn’t already an active infestation.
 But, you’ve got to keep those pesky critters at bay going forward.

 Termite Baiting System